Avaiga/taipy-getting-started-gui/step_06/ReadMe.md

 # Caching

 Caching is an important feature of Taipy.
 Tasks can be skipped if input data nodes of tasks have changed or not.
-If none of the input data nodes have been changed after a first submission, tasks will be skipped saving time and ressources.
+If none of the input Data Nodes have been changed after a first submission, tasks will be skipped.
+It incredibly improves time and ressources.

 ```python